Overview: With its super efficient Class-BD circuit

 revolutionary patented design, integrating a technology that is more efficient

 than typical class AB and has lower distortion than class D designs.
-Punch bd
+Power bd

 amplifiers are 75-80% efficient vs. 20-60% efficient class ab amplifiers.
 This